Roasted Chickpeas

 Instructions

-- Rinse the chickpeas a colander until the water runs clear.
-Using a paper towel, dab the chickpeas to dry them.
+• Rinse the chickpeas in a colander until the water runs clear.
+Using a paper towel, dab the chickpeas to dry them completely.

-- Transfer chickpeas to the baking sheet, add olive oil, cumin, paprika, salt and pepper, and toss until the chickpeas are well coated.
-Then spread the chickpeas out in a single layer over the baking sheet.
-Bake chickpeas in the preheated oven for 30-35 minutes, tossing halfway through.
+• Spread the chickpeas out in a single layer on the baking sheet.
+Bake in the preheated oven for 30-35 minutes, tossing halfway through.

 Notes